openstenoproject/plover_python_dictionary/README.md

 ## Usage

-A Python dictionary is simply a single module with the following API:
+A Python dictionary is simply a single UTF-8 source file with the following API:

 ``` python
 # Length of the longest supported key (number of strokes).